ooroor/hellostrangeworld/readme.md

-# Slowly extend a simple command line Java hello world like application to a full-fledged front end, back end and downstreams microservices with a banal/trivial business logic
+# Slowly extend a simple command line Java hello world like application to a full-fledged front end, back end and downstreams microservices with a banal/trivial business logic.
+Meant as a three layers template application.

 ### Business Logic
 1. Frontend asks user whom too greet, e.g. "world"